AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 ## Create a Sequence Channel {#create-sequence-channel}

-The Hello World component is for use on a Sequence Channel.
-To test the component, a new Sequence Channel is created.
+The Hello World component is for use on a Sequence channel.
+To test the component, a new Sequence channel is created.

 1. From the AEM Start Menu, navigate to **Screens** > **`We.Retail` Run** > and click **Channels**.